Common name: 'The Queenless Ponerine Ant'

 The actual exact identification of this species is difficult as there are 25 subspecies and varieties of D. rugosum recorded - many of which are only differentiated by microscopic details.

 It is a hunter gatherer species that is equally active both day and night.
-Single solitary workers roam tropical forests looking for food which usually consists of dead insects and to a lesser extent any sweet secretions they can find.
+Single solitary workers roam tropical forests looking for food, which usually consists of dead insects and to a lesser extent any sweet secretions they can find.
 If a forager discovers food which is too heavy to carry back to its nest alone, it will return to the nest and lead a small group of workers which move in a tandem fashion across the forest floor to the food source.
 They are very inquisitive and will test any object they encounter for its food potential.

 This species does not have a queen caste and a mated worker called a 'gamergate' acts as a functional queen.
 There is only one dominant egg layer in each colony which is indistinguishable from the other workers - as they are all the same size and form.

 They only raise a small amount of brood at any one time and the eggs are constantly held in the jaws of the workers - instead of being kept in a sticky mass like many other species.
+The larvae are very active and can be seen to wave their heads around when they are hungry and looking for food, and their Pupae are enclosed in thick dark brown cocoons.

 In the wild nests of very small ants are frequently found in close proximity to the Diacamma nests.
 These species benefit from the protection the larger Diacamma offer and feed on the leftovers of their food.
 This suggests that this species could be kept in a community tank with other smaller non aggressive species.

 In the dry season when there is often no rain for several months workers have been recorded collecting hygroscopic objects such as small bird feathers and arranging them around the entrance to their nests.
-Then in the early morning a natural dew forms on these objects providing the ants with a source of moisture during a time when no regular source of water is available.
+Then in the early morning natural dew forms on these objects, providing the ants with a source of moisture during a time when no regular source of water is available.
 This enables them to survive over the dry / hot season and to colonize areas other species which require moisture cannot.

 It is an easy species to keep in captivity and because of the colony size does not need a very large habitat area.
+However, like many Diacamma they like to change their nesting location frequently, so it would help to have a set up with two artificial nests - so they can alternate between them, and this would also allow you to regularly clean the one not being used.

-They also seem to be quite adaptable regards temperature and can be kept at normal room temperature - although this slows down the brood’s cycle it also slows down the ant’s metabolism so they live a bit longer.
+They also seem to be quite adaptable regards temperature and can be kept at normal room temperature - although this slows down the brood’s cycle, it also slows down the ant’s metabolism so they live a bit longer.

 In summery: Because of the colony size and adaptability to temperature this is one of the easiest tropical species to keep.
 They are not fussy regards their food, will adapt to most artificial nests and do not require a very large foraging area.